Skip To Main Content

 • WP quickly broke the game open with eight runs in the first inning.
 With the bases loaded and no outs, Tinger launched a two-run single to center field to make the score 2-0.
 After a walk loaded the bases, Cocco brought in a run on a fielder's choice (3-0).
 Back-to-back RBI singles from Ciravolo and DiPrenda stretched the advantage to 5-0 before Shand drove in a run on a fielder's choice (6-0).
 The Pioneers capped the inning when Shortway reached on an error, allowing two more runs to score and pushing the lead to 8-0.

-• Geurts, Cocco, and Ciravolo drew consecutive walks to load the bases in the second inning.
-DiPrenda then delivered a double to right field to plate Cocco and Geurts (10-0) and Ciravolo later scored on a groundout by Capone (11-0).
+• Miller, Cocco, and Ciravolo drew consecutive walks to load the bases in the second inning.
+DiPrenda then delivered a double to right field to plate Cocco and Miller (10-0) and Ciravolo later scored on a groundout by Capone (11-0).

 • With the bases loaded in the third inning, Shand singled to center to bring home a run and make it 12-0.

-• Shortway opened the fourth inning with a single before Capone reached on an error to put runners in scoring position.
-Backo then hit a single to center to score Shortway (13-0).
+• Shortway led off the fourth inning with a single before Capone reached on an error to put runners in scoring position.
+Backo doubled to center to score Shortway (13-0).
 Tinger followed with a two-run double to center, and Ciravolo added another RBI single to push the lead to 16-0.

 INSIDE THE NUMBERS:

-• DiPrenda finished 2-for-3 with a double, two RBIs, and two runs scored.
+• Ciravolo went 3-for-3 with two RBIs and two runs scored.

-• Tinger went 2-for-5 with a double, four RBI's, and two runs scored.
+• Shortway finished 2-for-4 with a double, a walk, one RBI, and two runs scored.

-• Shand batted 1-for-2 with two walks, a stolen base, two RBIs, and one run scored.
+• Shand batted 2-for-2 with two walks, a stolen base, 2 RBIs and two runs scored.

 UP NEXT: